SiddhantGehani/SiddhantGehani/README.md

             🏫 Pursuing a B.Tech in Electronics & Communication, Shiv Nadar Institute of Eminence, Delhi NCR <br>
             💬 Let's discuss about Stocks, Crypto and Technology <br>
             ✈️ I like travelling a lot.<br>
-            👨‍💻 Reach out to me at siddhantgehani@gmail.com
+            👨‍💻 Reach out to me at siddhantgehani.netlify.app
         </td>
     </tr>
 </table> <br>